cybergarage/uecho-rs/doc/device_overview.md

 ### 1. Creating Device Node

-To create your original device, use `echonet::Device` as the following at first.
+To create your original device, use `echonet::Device` with a device object code as the following at first.

 ```